 We and other companies in the technology industry are experiencing increased regulatory scrutiny.
-For instance, various regulatory agencies, including competition, consumer protection, and privacy authorities, are reviewing aspects of our products and services.
+For instance, on October 20, 2020, the U.S. Department of Justice, joined by 11 state Attorneys General, filed an antitrust complaint against Google, alleging that Google violated U.S. antitrust laws relating to Search and Search advertising.
+Various other regulatory agencies, including competition, consumer protection, and privacy authorities, are reviewing our products and services.
 We continue to cooperate with these investigations.
-Prior, existing, and new investigations have in the past and may in the future result in substantial fines and penalties, changes to our products and services, alterations to our business operations, and civil litigation, all of which could harm our business, reputation, financial condition, and operating results.
+Prior, existing, and new investigations and regulatory actions have in the past and may in the future result in substantial fines and penalties, changes to our products and services, alterations to our business operations, and civil litigation, all of which could harm our business, reputation, financial condition, and operating results.